 At school Bridget was told she was poor at art and so she stopped painting.
 That all changed following a conversation between a local artist Mary Harding and Bridget’s husband.
 When he told her Bridget’s story she said “bring her to me, I’ll teach her” and so over 20 years ago Bridget began painting.
 Since then she has spent time with artists in the UK and overseas developing her skills and discovering her love of art.
 She had the most fantastic mentor, Win Fenning, who built her skills, inspired her, gave her confidence and a love of art.
 A completely different place from where Bridget was as a little girl.

 Ellie studied art and product design at school as well as AS-Level.
-She is mostly creative in her spare time by drawing, painting and handmaking jewellery.
-Ellie also owns a small Etsy shop where she sells handmade jewellery.
+She is mostly creative in her spare time by drawing, painting, embroidering and digital art.

 Paul is very shy about his artwork, despite being incredibly talented from a very young age.
 He is a skilled carpenter and has spent all of his working life in the building trade with very little time to pursue his artwork, with the exception of a handful of family commissions and the bedroom walls of his three children Jack, Charlie and Emily.
 Paul enjoys painting in water colours and acrylics and he painted the distinctive red rose for the Rosedale logo.
 Some of his recent works include sketches of his children, a canvas of his father who sadly passed away in 2017 and various wildlife images including a barn owl

 Sharon lives in the centre of Eye and has lived in Suffolk all her life.
-As a child she was inspired to create art by watching her grandfather painting oil landscapes.
-Since graduating from Ipswich Art School, she's had a thirty year career as a graphic designer.
-In her spare time she enjoys experimenting with various art techniques and mediums, including printmaking, acrylic painting and cyanotypes, and she's known for her leaf artworks in pen and watercolour.
+As a child she was inspired to create art watching her grandfather painting oil landscapes.
+Since graduating from Ipswich Art School, she's had a thirty year career as a professional graphic designer.
+In her spare time, she enjoys experimenting with various art techniques and mediums.
+Her artworks are inspired by nature and often feature 'negative space' silhouettes within the design.

 Please tag your photos on social media with #EyeSculptureTrail